A Quantum Encoding of Traveling Salesperson Tours via Route Generation, Cost Phases, and a Reversible Valid-Permutation Oracle: Introduction

-In contrast, we adopt a route-based encoding in a quantum circuit model, where candidate tours are represented directly as time-ordered sequences of city labels.
-This makes the permutation structure explicit and allows feasibility and cost information to be encoded using reversible quantum oracles.
+The construction presented here uses a binary route encoding in the quantum circuit model.
+Candidate tours are represented as time-ordered sequences of city labels.
+This representation makes the permutation structure explicit and allows feasibility and tour cost to be implemented through reversible quantum oracles.
+Unlike penalty-based formulations, unavailable edges and disallowed binary labels are identified directly rather than assigned artificial costs.